Michelle Obama criticizes Trump school lunch decision

 WASHINGTON (AP) — Michelle Obama on Friday criticized a Trump administration decision to delay federal rules aimed at making school lunch healthier, saying kids will end up “eating crap” instead.

-Mrs. Obama told an annual health conference in Washington that more nutritionally sound school lunches are needed since millions of kids eat federally subsidized breakfast and lunch at school.
-Without mentioning President Donald Trump by name, she urged parents to think about the government’s decision and “look at motives.”
+Mrs. Obama told a health conference in Washington that more nutritionally sound school meals are needed since millions of kids nationwide eat federally subsidized breakfast and lunch at school.
+Without mentioning President Donald Trump by name, she urged parents to think about the government’s recent decision and to “look at motives.”

 “You have to stop and think, ‘Why don’t you want our kids to have good food at school?
 What is wrong with you and why is that a partisan issue?”
 Mrs. Obama said.
 “Why would that be political?”